Fluctuation Bounds for the Restricted Solid-on-Solid Model of Surface Growth: Lower bounds on surface height fluctuation

-which follows by the almost sure growth rate of the hitting time from Corollary \ref{cor:duallineargrowthrate}.
+which follows by the almost sure growth rate of the hitting time from Corollary \ref{cor:duallineargrowthrate}. $\rho$ is the constant in the same corollary.

 To proceed, the crucial observation - as in \cite{pemantle1994planar} - is the following.
-Conditional on $\cl{F}$ the distribution of $T(u)$ is the same as that of the sum of $A(u)$ independent exponentials with the $j$th exponential having mean $Y_{j-1}^{-1}.$ This follows by the memoryless property of the exponential and the fact that the minimum of $n$ mean $1$ exponentials is exponential with mean $1/n.$ Using a quantitative CLT, it can be shown that the conditional distribution of $T(u)$ is close to normal with variance $\sim \log u.$ We now carry out these details, which is essentially the proof of Theorem 2.2 of \cite{penrose2008growth}.
+Conditional on $\cl{F}$ the distribution of $T(u)$ is the same as that of the sum of $A(u)$ independent exponentials with the $j$th exponential having mean $Y_{j-1}^{-1}.$ This follows by the memoryless property of the exponential and the fact that the minimum of $n$ rate $1$ exponentials is exponential with rate $n.$ Using a quantitative CLT, it can be shown that the conditional distribution of $T(u)$ is close to normal with variance $\sim \log u.$ These details overlap with those in the proof of Theorem 2.2 of \cite{penrose2008growth}.
 Only the final step is significantly different and uses properties of the RSOS process.

 \begin{proof}[Proof of Theorem \ref{thm:loglowerbound}]

 By the Berry-Esseen Theorem, there exists a constant $C_{BE} > 0$ such that if $X_1,\dots,X_k$ are independent mean zero, finite third moment random variables with $W := \sum_{i=1}^k X_i$ having variance $1,$ then